 Sanitation now is the new normal with food traders expected to adhere to sanitation standards as the threat of Covid-19 looms.
 In this light, food distributors too have had to up their sanitation game.
 Contactless delivery is now the new norm for food distributors to provide safety for both customers and employees alike.
-With pathogens surviving on all objects, third party cleaning crews are now selling like hot cakes to solidify machinery and equipment safety.
-Coping mechanics such as UV sterilization which is used across various industries is being deployed.
-Airflow sterilization on the other hand is an F&B industry specific mechanism deployed in meatpacking plants where stagnant air is the enemy.
-In addition, robotics to replace overnight labour to avoid human overlap is another tool food manufacturers have used to ensure operational safety.
+With pathogens surviving on all objects, third-party cleaning crews are now selling like hotcakes to solidify machinery and equipment safety.
+Coping mechanics such as UV sterilization which is used across various industries are being deployed.
+Airflow sterilization on the other hand is an F&B industry-specific mechanism deployed in meatpacking plants where stagnant air is the enemy.
+In addition, robotics to replace overnight labor to avoid human overlap is another tool food manufacturers have used to ensure operational safety.

 Covid-19 has not only changed operational techniques but has also made virtual the new reality.
 Food manufacturers globally have implemented a remote working environment.
 Employees traditionally have always worked on the job getting hands-on experience.
 However now, digital is the new working environment and the industry has to ensure it has the technological infrastructure to support this change.
 With most managerial oversight jobs having work from home available, it allows having essential personnel onsite only.
 This not only accommodates a less congested workplace but also paves the way for bolstered sanitation practices.